-DNS Clinical B – Toronto, ON
+DNS Clinical B – Victoria, BC

 The DNS Clinical Course Series is for Clinicians and based on neurophysiology, neuroanatomy, muscle physiology, and kinesiology, with an emphasis on diagnostics.

 These courses are limited to licensed health professionals (MD, DO, PT, DC, OT, ATC, massage therapists).

 The nervous system establishes programs that control human posture, movement, and gait.
 This motor control is largely established during the first critical years of life.
 Therefore, the Prague School emphasizes neurodevelopmental aspects of motor control in order to assess and restore dysfunction of the locomotor system and associated syndromes.

 The Prague School of Rehabilitation and Manual Medicine was established by key neurologists/physiatrists, all of whom were giants in the 20th Century rehabilitation movement: Professors Vaclav Vojta, Karel Lewit, Vladimir Janda, and Frantisek Vele.

 Based upon the groundbreaking neurodevelopmental and rehabilitation principles described by these mentors, Pavel Kolar has organized the next generation of clinical protocols that are designed to restore and stabilize locomotor function.
 This rehabilitation approach is called Dynamic Neuromuscular Stabilization (DNS).